StuDocu/qa-engineer-assignment/README.md

 ```

 You now have a working frontend app that you will write some kind of automated user acceptence tests for.

-Your choose for language and framework are up to you, however we would prefer JS, TS or PY and possible the Playwright framework, given we use these internally.
+Your choice for language and framework are up to you, however we would prefer JS, TS or PY and possible the Playwright framework, given we use these internally.